JYNi16/CPEG_ML/README.md

 You can start to train model by following command: python train.py.

-The function of each py.files are defined as follows:
+The function of each xx_py.files are defined as follows:

 1. config.py